eci-ux/smoke-tests-container/README.md

 docker build \
   -t docker.pkg.github.com/eci-ux/smoke-tests-container/smoke-tests-container:$VERSION .
 ```
-Every push on master will create a new image version based on the latest tag automatically.
+Every push on master will create a new image version with the latest tag automatically.

 ## How to use